Julianne Hough Flaunts Perfect Physique In Plunging Bra & Skintight Yoga Pants In New Instagram Photo

 Julianne Hough is working on a new project, and she has been teasing her Instagram fans with snippets of it.
-On Thursday, the American dancer took to the popular social media platform to share a series of black-and-white photos of herself in her element — dancing — getting styled, and otherwise just posing in sports bras and revealing leggings that puts her jaw-dropping physique on full display.
+On Thursday, the American dancer took to the popular social media platform to share a series of black-and-white photos of herself in her element — dancing — getting styled, and otherwise just posing in sports bras and revealing leggings that put her jaw-dropping physique on full display.

 In one of the photos, Hough is seen somewhere near what appears to be a stage in an otherwise white room as she rocks a pair of sports bra featuring two thick straps that go over the dancer’s shoulders and a plunging neckline that accentuates Hough’s cleavage.
 She teamed her top with a pair of high-rise leggings that sit just above her bellybutton, exposing her envy-inducing upper abs and obliques.
 The figure-hugging pants also embrace every curve of Hough’s athletic physique, showcasing her strong legs and powerful hips.